DMD1070/DMD1070.github.io/assignments.md

 1. Read and review the [Introduction to HTML](https://dmd1070.com/lessons/3-html-intro.html)
 2. Complete [Unit 1](https://www.codecademy.com/skills/make-a-website) of the CodeAcademy **Make a Website** course.
 Take a screenshot that signifies you have completed the unit and share it with me on Slack or through email.

+### Assignment 3:

+**Due: Wednesday 02/17**

+1. Read [The Dao of Web Design](http://alistapart.com/article/dao/).
+Though this article is 13 years old, it is still considered a "classic" of web design writing and is essential reading for any web designer.
+2. Complete [Unit 2](https://www.codecademy.com/skills/make-a-website) of the CodeAcademy **Make a Website** course.
+Take a screenshot that signifies you have completed the unit and share it with me on Slack or through email.